DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 advance was made, shifting media researchers' attention from media to relations between media.

-## Remediation, central concept in intermediality's mediatic period
+## Remediation, Central Concept in Intermediality's Mediatic Period

 We have mentioned the original geographic dispersal of intermedial studies as one explanation for the arduous, still-incomplete unification